WW Recipe of the Day: Chewy Chocolate Chip Cookies

 Sunday, I made half a batch of these scrumptious chewy chocolate chip cookies.
 Rod and Mac were instantly smitten, declaring them the best cookies to ever come out of my oven.

 Of course I have taken that as a challenge and am now on the hunt for the next great cookie recipe.
 So many cookie recipes, so little time!

 The instructions guide you to use parchment paper and/or silicone liners on your cookie sheets.
 You can lightly grease them with nonstick cooking spray or shortening instead if you prefer.

 These are the kind of cookies that are worth every calorie/Weight Watchers point as far as I'm concerned.

-How Many Calories and Weight Watchers Points in Homemade Chewy Chocolate Chip Cookies?
+How Many Calories and WW Points in Tate's Homemade Chewy Chocolate Chip Cookies?

-And with just 167 calories, *5 Weight Watchers PointsPlus, *8 WW Freestyle SmartPoints, they're a delicious bargain compared to a Paradise Bakery/Panera Bread Chocolate Chipper which weighs in with a whopping 440 calories/18 Freestyle SmartPoints!
+And with *8 WW Freestyle SmartPoints, or *5 Weight Watchers PointsPlus, they're a delicious bargain compared to a Paradise Bakery/Panera Bread Chocolate Chipper which weighs in with a whopping 440 calories/18 Freestyle SmartPoints!

 Are Tate's Bake Shop Cookies Chewy?

 While these homemade cookies are chewy, the Tate's Bake Shop Chocolate Chip Cookies you buy in the store are thin and crispy, and absolutely delicious.
 Even if you prefer soft and chewy chocolate chip cookies, you'll find it hard to resist these buttery cookies filled with yummy chocolate chips and toasted pecans.